 Lungden 4370m to Namche Bazaar 3440m.
 It’s not Lukla yet, but returning to Namche Bazaar does hold a great deal of excitement.
 It’s the closest to civilisation one could get in these parts and the most interesting thing about returning to Namche on this trek was that I was taking an entirely new route without backtracking.

-Of the three main routes branching out from Namche, this is most remote.
+Of the three main routes branching out from Namche, the Bhote Khosi Valley is most remote.
 Unlike the classic Everest trek where there are literally lodges every few hundred metres, accommodation on this trail was confined to the main villages and there were not many inhabited settlements.
 The entire stretch from Lungden to Marulung 4210m and Thame 3750m was treeless, barren and rocky.
 The trail is somewhat friendlier than that on the Everest BC, being relatively flat, but there was little traffic here.
 Ironically, before Western mountaineers came, this was the busiest trade route between Tibet and Nepal.
-But as trade took a backseat and tourism took over, the trails that lead to Everest BC and Gokyo Lake diverted all the traffic, interest and money away from the Bhote Kosi which leads to the international border at Nangpa La.
+But as trade took a backseat and tourism took over, the trails that lead to Everest BC and Gokyo Lake diverted all the traffic, interest and money away from the Bhote Kosi which leads northwards to the international border at Nangpa La 5806m.

 From here, the trail descended even further until we reached another small village which was obviously better equipped, being nearer to Namche.
 It’s the village of Thamo.
 Our lunch stop was a beautiful lodge with a small dining area enclosed with glass walls.
 The greenhouse effect made the room warm under the afternoon sun.
 It was here where I had the best vegetable fried noodles on the entire trek.
 After lunch, we followed the trail which wound round and round the mountain side much like the trail out of Namche Bazaar.

 After 3.00pm, the mountains blocked the sun.
 The valley grew dim and the trail pulled away from the river.
 The shade of the tall trees made it even darker.
-Presently, we came to an open area and we could hear the roar of rotor blades from the distance.
-I was as elated as my feet were painfully protesting.
+Presently, we came to an open area where we could hear the roar of rotor blades from the distance.
+I was as elated even as my feet were painfully protesting.
 We had arrived at Namche helipad.
 From here, there was a steep flight of steps to downtown Namche.
 We checked into the same lodge where we stayed on Day 2 and 3.
-Full circle without going in circles.
+Full circle with a spectacular Himalayan crossover.